Report document

 -4.59% in 2023

-There has been a decrease in the mean and median gender pay gap, due to a decrease in male employees in the upper quartile.
-There has also been an increase in females in the lower quartile.
+There has been an increase in the mean and median gender pay gap, due to an increase in male employees in the upper quartile.
+There has also been a decrease in females in the lower quartile.

-There have been very marginal changes to the proportion of males and females within the quartile pay bands:
+There have been very marginal changes to the proportion of males and females within the upper and upper middle quartile pay bands:

 Pay quartile